-- (9) Mario J. Gabelli and on behalf of certain entities which he directly or indirectly controls or for which he acts as Chief Investment Officer, including the following, GAMCO Asset Management, Inc., Gabelli Funds, LLC and Teton Advisors, Inc. (collectively "GAMCO"), One Corporate Center, Rye, New York 10580, filed a Schedule 13F-HR dated as of August 4, 2016 reporting that as of June 30, 2016, GAMCO beneficially owned 207,300 shares of Common Stock.
-The shares of Common Stock beneficially owned by GAMCO include 179,800 shares of Common Stock as to which GAMCO has sole investment power and 27,500 shares of Common Stock as to which GAMCO has sole voting power. - (10) Includes 34,104 shares of Common Stock owned directly by Mr. Stratton, 22,900 shares of Common Stock owned jointly by Mr. Stratton and his spouse, 2,501 shares of Common Stock held in trusts as to which Mr. Stratton is co-trustee and/or beneficiary and 22 shares of Common Stock held in the STRATTEC Employee Savings and Investment Plan Trust. - (11) Includes 114 shares of Common Stock held in the STRATTEC Employee Savings and Investment Plan Trust.
+- investment power and 32,800 shares of Common Stock as to which GAMCO has sole voting power. - (9 Includes 32,604 shares of Common Stock owned directly by Mr. Stratton, 22,900 shares of Common Stock owned jointly by Mr. Stratton and his spouse and 2,501 shares of Common Stock held in trusts as to which Mr. Stratton is co-trustee and/or beneficiary. - (10) Includes 114 shares of Common Stock held in the STRATTEC Employee Savings and Investment Plan Trust.